Skip to content

 This simulator is designed to explore strategies and tactics for large-scale swarm-on-swarm combat, particularly in the area of missile and UAV defense, and with a bias toward small smart munitions.

 In the initial phase of the project, we have implemented a simple aerodynamic model that roughly estimates the capabilities of different interceptors and threats, including (augmented) proportional navigation for the interceptors and the ability to evade for the threats.
 Both interceptors and threats have perfect knowledge of their opponents at a configurable sensor update rate.
 While the initial positions and velocities of the threats are hard-coded for each engagement scenario, our simulator automatically clusters the threats, predicts their future positions, plans when to automatically launch the interceptors, and assigns a threat to each interceptor to pursue.
+In the case where a threat is destroyed or an interceptor misses a threat, the interceptor is automatically re-assigned to pursue another threat, and the launcher may fire an additional interceptor to handle the missed target.

 Introduction